-How to keep your ETH address from privacy cavities
+How to keep your Ethereum address from privacy cavities

-Three simple steps you should take now to preserve your privacy on Ethereum
+Three simple steps to preserve privacy on your online Ethereum wallet address

 Speaking of privacy…grab a Ledger hardware wallet this week for 20% off…use “BANKLESS”